mmistakes/so-simple-theme/events/stancon2018/index.md

 ## Onsite Accommodations

-Accommodations at Asilomar begin with checkin the evening of Tuesday January 9 2018 and continue through checkout the morning of Friday January 9 2018.
+Accommodations at Asilomar begin with check-in the evening of Tuesday January 9 2018 and continue through check-out the morning of Friday January 9 2018.
 All accommodations include breakfast, lunch, and dinner.

 * Single accommodations: $899.00